What is the tuition?

 We don’t give much homework in the typical form, such as packets.
 Our “homework” is an extension of the projects learners are working on in class.
 It might look like research, or putting together a model, or refining an essay.
 Over time, there is more to be done after school hours, as is appropriate for each grade level.

-However, we will always value carving out time for kids to spend time with their family, exercise, and generally have some downtime after their school day is done.
+However, we will always value carving out time for kids to be with their families, exercise, and generally have some downtime after their school day is done.
 That is a natural part of developing the whole child.
 Research supports this view.
 To learn more, please see the book list below.

 41ri7ca7b4l-_ac_us320_ql65_ 51cmzhtehl-_ac_us320_ql65_ 51b0z9alxal-_ac_us320_ql65_51-dpbbvj4l-_ac_us320_ql65_51i6in8gtwl-_ac_us320_ql65_